 But it’s not the recycling of other people’s air that’s the main problem.

-Without proper air circulation in your home, chemicals can build up and the air quality can be become very poor.
+Without proper air circulation in your home, chemicals can build up, and the air quality can become very poor.

 Stuffy air may cause the following:

-There has been a study that showed an increase in CO2 (Carbon Dioxide), which we all exhale, can lead to poorer concentration.
+A study showed that an increase in CO2 (Carbon Dioxide), which we all exhale, can lead to poorer concentration.

-“…mould growth, and pollutants originating within a building which would otherwise become a hazard to the health of the people in the building.”
-Source: HM Government building regulations regarding to ventilation
+'...mould growth, and pollutants originating within a building which would otherwise become a hazard to the health of the people in the building.'
+Source: HM Government building regulations regarding ventilation

 Devices like computers and TVs give off positive ions, which are believed to contribute to irritability and bad moods, and bad moods can then go on to contribute to increased blood pressure and weight gain.